42BV/rest-secure-spring-boot-starter/README.md

 ### Using a custom User domain object

-To use a custom User object we should implement the `RegisteredUser` interface (using the email fields as username):
+To use a custom User object we should implement the `RegisteredUser` interface (using the email field as username):

  ```java